-There are a few tools that I have found really useful when looking after my indoor plants.
+There are a number of tools and materials that I have found really useful when looking after my indoor plants.
 Whether it is helping me to care for my plants or monitor their condition, it’s much easier to have thriving plants when you use good equipment.

-These are the tools that I use at home.
-I’ve tried and tested this equipment and can recommend it without question.
+These are the tools and materials that I use at home.
+I’ve tried and tested this equipment and can recommend them without question.
 Good equipment doesn’t have to cost a lot of money.
-Many indoor gardening tools can be purchased very cheaply.
+Many indoor gardening tools and materials can be purchased very cheaply.
 I do have a few more expensive tools which make life a lot easier, but these are entirely optional.

 There are loads of pruning tools to choose from, but I find the quality can be really patchy.
 These pruners from Fiskars are great because they’re sharp and precise and are comfortable to use.
 They don’t cost the earth but do a really good job.